nlemoine/var-dumper-configurator/README.md

 VarDumper component has some nice features when used with the complete Symfony stack.
 However, those features are lost or tedious to configure application wide when using in standalone mode.

-This package aims to provide a simple way to configure these options such as `theme` and `fileLinkFormat` which puts links on dumped objects that directlyopen related file in your favorite IDE.
+This package aims to provide a simple way to configure these options such as `theme` and `fileLinkFormat` which puts links on dumped objects that directly open related file in your favorite IDE.

 ## Usage